 There’s nothing better than a business trip during the first week of January to shock staffers back into the harsh reality of the work world after well-deserved time off during the holidays.
-While that’s probably not why the Consumer Electronics Show (CES) begins this week—the cost of convention space is lower in early January, particularly in colder climates, and travel budgets are full at the year’s start—it accomplishes the mission well.
+While that’s probably not why the Consumer Electronics Show (CES) began Jan.
+9—the cost of convention space is lower in early January, particularly in colder climates, and travel budgets are full at the year’s start—it accomplishes the mission well.
 And when thinking about trends to watch for, as nearly 200,000 people, including 3,800 exhibitors, converge on Las Vegas for CES 2017, what a neat transition to move from the harsh reality of work mentioned above to our first trend:

 1. Virtual Reality (VR): When PR News asked veteran CES attendees to spot trends ahead of last year’s CES, nearly all mentioned VR.
 The proof was in the flooring, literally.
 CES 2016 boasted an 80% increase in floor space devoted to VR exhibits, notes Michael Bassik, managing director, president, global digital operations MDC Partners Inc. Incidentally, the CES floor is expected to cover some 2.5-million square feet this year.
 While VR didn’t quite trickle down to the masses as hoped in 2016, it’s clearly coming.
 And for communicators this means it’s prudent to begin planning for multi-sensory storytelling and creating more exciting, personalized and, frankly, fun experiences for consumers.
 We’ve already seen this with brands such as Marriott and HBO’s work with hit series Game of Thrones.